Ten-Taken/PyVenture/ReadMe.md

 ## About

 This repository is for learning projects related to the Python language, and the Django framework.

 programs
 -----------------

-In the programs directory I'm working on primarily small shell programs while familiarizing myself with the Python language and data structures.
+The programs directory contains small shell programs built while familiarizing myself with the Python language and data structures.

 django_angular_scrumboard